 Maternal and newborn health

-In Ethiopia, for example, 94 percent of women deliver their babies without any trained health professional.
+In Ethiopia, for example, 90 percent of women deliver their babies without the help of any trained health professional.

 More on maternal and newborn health